Baylor University, Waco, TX

 Confirmed Plenary Speakers:

-The Fall 2021 Biennial Meeting of the Conference on Faith and History Undergraduate Student Conference will take place at Baylor University on October 20-21, 2021.
-The regular CFH will follow from October 21-23, and undergraduate students are encouraged to stay for the entire event.
+The Biennial Meeting of the Conference on Faith and History Undergraduate Student Conference will take place the day before the regular CFH professional meeting, but undergraduate students are encouraged to stay for the entire event.

 CFH conference attendees will have the opportunity to explore Waco in the heart of Texas, which is home to Baylor University and attractions including the Dr. Pepper Museum, Waco Mammoth National Monument, Texas Ranger Hall of Fame and Museum, Texas Sports Hall of Fame, and Magnolia Silos.
 Waco also has a vibrant food culture and attractions downtown, such as the Branding the Brazos sculpture by the Waco Suspension Bridge and the Brazos River Walk.